lucasbuschlinger/BachelorPraktikum/README.md

 1. Use File > New Project to open the import dialogue.

 2. Select Java Free-Form Project and advance.
-Select the folder where you clone the repository to, the build script should be detected automatically.
+Select the folder where you cloned the repository to, the build script should be detected automatically.

 3. Select the package target in the Build Project menu and advance.

 4. Select JDK 1.8.

-5. Add the jars from BaseLibs and libs to the classpath.
+5. Add the jars from BaseLibs and libs (from the plugin's root packages) to the classpath.

 6. Finally create the out folder as target destination for the output and finish the setup.
 You can then build the plugin by simply clicking the Build Project item in the menu bar at the top.